carbon-language/carbon-lang/lld/docs/design.rst

 Once the passes are done, the output file writer is given current lld::File object.
 The writer's job is to create the executable content file wrapper and place the content of the atoms into it.

+Sometimes the output generator needs access to particular atoms (for instance, it may need to know which atom is "main" in order to specifiy the entry point in the executable.
+The way to do this is to have the platform create an Atom with a Reference to the required atom(s) and provide this atom in the initialize set of atoms for the resolver.
+If a particular symbol name is required, this arrangment will also cause core linking to fail if the symbol is not defined (e.g. "main" is undefined).

+Sometimes a platform supports lazily created symbols.
+To support this, the platform can create a File object which vends no initial atoms, but does lazily supply atoms by name as needed.

 lld::File representations
 -------------------------